IFRS Advisory Services in Dubai, UAE

 The need for an impairment allowance is one of the requirements under IFRS 9 – financial instruments.
 It has to be done on a periodic basis and the change in the impairment allowance has to be reported in the profit and loss account.

-IFRS 17 requires insurance liabilities to be measured at a current fulfilment value and provides a more uniform measurement and presentation approach for all insurance contracts.
+IFRS 17 requires insurance liabilities to be measured at a current fulfillment value and provides a more uniform measurement and presentation approach for all insurance contracts.
 IFRS 17 supersedes IFRS 4 Insurance Contracts and related interpretations and is effective for periods beginning on or after 1 January 2023, with earlier adoption permitted if both IFRS 15 Revenue from Contracts with Customers and IFRS 9 Financial instruments have also been applied.

 To ensure clients progress financially and socially.